SovereignCloudStack/website/source/About/index.en.md

 infrastructure deployment and lifecycle management
 (= Infrastructure as Code) provides a huge boost to the productivity of software DevOps teams.
-Europe urgently needs this boost to avoid falling (further) back in the global competition, where more and more traditional industries are disrupted by digital innovation.
+Europe urgently needs this boost to avoid falling (further) behind in the global competition, where more and more traditional industries are disrupted by digital innovation.